 Michael Lischke, EdD – Associate Dean for Continuing Medical Education Northwest Area Health Education Center

 Michael is a 28-year veteran administrator and educator –holding the current titles of Associate Dean for Continuing Medical Education, Richard Janeway MD Distinguished Director of Northwest Area Health Education Center, Associate Professor Family & Community Medicine, and Adjunct Professor in the Maya Angelou Center for Health Equity.
 Michael is recognized in the Piedmont Triad region and across the state of North Carolina as a community leader, a change agent, straight forward communicator and partner/collaborator.

 Richard W. Lord, Jr., MD, MA

-As Vice President of Population Health, Dr. Lord develops the strategic vision and organizational capabilities needed to implement population health management across the Wake Forest Baptist system and its clinically integrated networks.
+As Vice President of Primary Care and Population Health, Dr. Lord develops the strategic vision and organizational capabilities needed to implement population health management across the Wake Forest Baptist system and its clinically integrated networks.
 Across the region, he works with health services and agencies to build community and patient engagement with effective population health approaches and tools that will improve health and wellness, minimize care fragmentation and reduce care costs.

 Terry G. Williams, MBA

 Terry Williams is executive vice president and chief strategy officer of Wake Forest Baptist Medical Center.
 In this position, Williams formulates and executes overall business strategy, fosters strategic alliances, and promotes growth.
 He provides leadership regarding affiliations, business intelligence, partnerships, clinical integration development, joint ventures and management agreements.